MRU-CSIS-1501/201804.asg.02.documentation/DndChallengeHints.md

 - you'll pass most of the tests that way - which gives you a higher mark on the automated tests portion of this challenge's total grade
 - the DndDamageCalculator can't be completed fully until the DndRulesHlper TODOs are done
 - each method in DndRulesHelper is focused on doing just one small thing, which makes them easier to complete
+- these methods are easier to do:
+  - `damageTypeFor`
+  - `abilityModifierFor`
+  - `hasProficiencyIn`
+  - `proficiencyBonusForLevel`
+  - `minDamageFrom`

+In the DndDamageCalculator file, these methods are easier to do:

+- `isAllowableCharacterClass`
+- `ordinalFromNumber`

 ## A simple glossary for this challenge